Rob Roy 1922

 Never prone to letting these ‘facts’ get in the way of a good story, the film is a gleeful adventure yarn with a strong romantic streak.

-To accompany this rare silent source from the British Film Institute National Archive, HippFest has commissioned multi-instrumentalist and composer David Allison to create a new score.
+To accompany this rare silent source from the British Film Institute National Archive, HippFest commissioned multi-instrumentalist and composer David Allison to create a new score.

 ‘Stand aside Liam Neeson… Davie Hawthorne cuts a very fine figure as the outlawed romantic hero – striding across the glens, fighting injustice and confounding his enemies.